Best Everyday Carry Mistakes You Need To Avoid

 Pockets are the first place to carry items, but you should also consider waistbands, leg bands, fanny packs (who cares if these are not “fashionable”), and cargo pockets.

-A good pair of cargo shorts or pants can carry a ton of good EDC gear.
+A pair of cargo shorts or pants can carry some good EDC gear.

-Similar to Truth 1, if it’s a pain to carry, then it’s going to migrate from your EDC to your extended EDC (which can be OK).
+Similar to Truth 1, if it’s a pain to carry, it will migrate from your EDC to your extended EDC (which can be OK).

-If it’s a huge PIA then it may just migrate out of your extended EDC to your garage.
+If it’s a huge PIA, it may migrate from your extended EDC to your garage.

 Not even the most amazing survival tool will help you when left behind in your garage.

-So I rarely take my knives or guns out of my EDC but when I do fly, I reluctantly leave my knife and gun behind.
+So I rarely take my knives or guns out of my EDC, but I reluctantly leave my knife and gun behind when I fly.

 However, I typically add my self-defense survival pen to my EDC because I want to have some basic form of protection no matter what.